 The Chastek Library and its staff are here to assist you with your scholarly and research pursuits during your law school career.
 Some of our services include:

 The library has 18 study rooms of various sizes on the first, second, and third floors which may be reserved by Gonzaga Law students for up to four hours per day.
-The sign-up book is located in front of the Kelley Reading Room.
+Room schedules are posted daily on the study room doors.
 Reservations may be made for the current week only.
-Room schedules are posted daily on the study room doors.

 - All library policies apply in the study rooms, including the ban on cell phone use.